facebook/infer/FILES.md

 *inferTest* : Shell script for running Infer's tests.
 Uses Buck for running the tests.
 Usage: inferTest {c, objc, java} for the tests about the analysis of C, Objective-C, or Java files.

-*clang_frontend_stats.sh* : Shell script for obtaining statistics about the translation of C and Objective-C files with the clang frontend.
-It's mostly useful for developers of Infer.

 ## Helper commands

 The rest of the commands in infer/bin/ are not meant to be called directly, but are used by the top-level commands above.